scholln/Monte-Carlo-Simulation/README.md

 ## What is a Monte Carlo simulation?

 A monte carlo simulaton is best described as using random sampling, random numbers or variables you are uncertain about to try and assess possible outcomes for that given situation.
-It has been used for physics, financial investment, and AI development for situations that involved decision making and not a percise data set to utilize for it.
+It has been used for physics, financial investment, and AI development for situations that involve decision making and not a percise data set to utilize for it.

 Here is an example of a Monte Carlo graph I pulled:
 -------------------